Iraq Weapons Inspections Fast Facts

 September 16, 2002 - Iraq agrees unconditionally to the return of inspectors.

-September 19, 2002 - Iraqi Foreign Minister Naji Sabri delivers a letter to the United Nations from Saddam Hussein stating that Iraq has no chemical, nuclear or biological weapons.
+September 19, 2002 - Iraqi Foreign Minister Naji Sabri delivers a letter to the UN from Hussein stating that Iraq has no chemical, nuclear or biological weapons.

-October 1, 2002 - The United Nations and Iraq agree on terms they say are consistent with existing UN resolutions.
+October 1, 2002 - The UN and Iraq agree on terms they say are consistent with existing UN resolutions.
 The United States threatens to veto unless a US resolution is approved that would allow military action for non-compliance by Iraq.

 November 8, 2002 - The UN Security Council passes Resolution 1441.